 The bald man shut him up with a wrinkled nose, “Let the experts handle this, sir.
 We have to find someone to send, first.
-Not to mention if the kids really do have anything to do with it, they’ll remove it immediately.
+Not to mention it was probably removed immediately.
 If we mess up that badly, everyone in the government will find out.”

 “Too many governments would pay a fortune for double-crossing,” another man continued.
 “Too bad we can’t be sure about someone, like we could be about Ming.”

 “Yeah, bit of luck there, the way we figured out we could trust her.”

 “Nothing, I guess.
 Five of them are innocent.
 I guess we should start crossing off one by one.”

 “I can’t believe the Pentagon’s expert opinion is to do nothing,” the President said with a signature quick smile that was one of the many charismatic reasons he’d won the election.

 “Meanwhile,” the bald man ignored him, “we’re making it impossible for anyone to get that information anywhere.
 The minute the chip is removed from the container, there will be a GPS tracker in effect.
 Unfortunately, it can’t be activated till then.”

 “Does the person in possession of it know that?”

 “Probably.
 But it will take them a lifetime to figure out how to turn that tracker off from the outside.”